thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 A _default expression_ is a special kind of conditional value without a _then_ part.
-It is equivalent to the _Elvis operator_ present in some languages like Groovy, and allows to specify two  expressions, being the second one evaluated only in the case of the first one returning null.
+It is equivalent to the _Elvis operator_ present in some languages like Groovy, lets you specify two expressions: the first one is used if it doesn't evaluate to null, but if it does then the second one is used.

 Let's see it in action in our user profile page: